 Whether it is learning a new skill at Chess Club, or hiking through the countryside on the Duke of Edinburgh's Award Scheme, there is something here to interest and inspire everyone.
 All girls are strongly encouraged to take part in some activities outside the normal academic part of a school education and our dedicated team of staff ensure the highest possible quality of provision.
 Sports, crafts, music and much more are represented here and we hope that parents, pupils and prospective pupils alike will enjoy finding out what is available at The Abbey.

-The Drama Department has also recently begun collaborating with the Music Department on the School Musical, and March 2017 saw our first joint production: Disney’s ‘Beauty and the Beast’, a superb production, which featured students from Upper IV – Upper VI, and played to packed houses over three nights.
+The Drama department also collaborates closely with the Music Department on the School Musical, and March 2017 saw our first joint production: Disney’s ‘Beauty and the Beast’, which featured students from Upper IV – Upper VI, and played to packed houses over three nights.
+Our next production will be ‘Sister Act’, and we look forward to another superb show.

 Artist in Residence